BobaZooba/xllm/GUIDE.md

   it
   into your own project
 - [WeatherGPT](https://github.com/BobaZooba/wgpt): this repository features an example of how to utilize the xllm library.
 Included is a solution for a common type of assessment given to LLM engineers, who typically earn between $120,000 to $140,000 annuall
-- [Shurale](https://github.com/BobaZooba/shurale): project with the finetuned 7B Mistal model
+- [Shurale](https://github.com/BobaZooba/shurale): project with a finetuned 7B Mistal model

 ### Project structure